Advantages and Disadvantages of Savings Account

 2. Low Returns Compared to Other Accounts.

+Although a savings account is not an investment account.
+It’s important to compare the two.
+A savings account is a great option for an emergency, vacation, or holiday fund.
 However, the interest you earn is nothing compared to keeping your money in an investment account.
 Both accounts are important to have but I recommend that you don’t keep all of your savings in a savings and or checking account for example.

-Historically speaking, investment accounts earn approximately an 8% return every year.
+Historically speaking, investment accounts earn an 8% return every year.
 Savings accounts, specifically high-yield savings accounts, which earn the highest interest, earn less than a 1% return every year.

-For example, A $25,000 balance in a high-yield savings account can earn, on the high end, about $150 one year.
-A $25,000 balance in a retirement account can earn, historically speaking, about $2,000 one year.
-When you see the numbers in black and white the answer is pretty clear.
+A $25,000 balance in a high-yield savings account can earn, on the high end, about $150 one year.

 Takeaway: Don’t keep all your savings in a savings account.